Tasty and Healthy Tailgating Foods

 Making items ahead will cut down on packing — and give people something to nibble on while you’re grilling.
 These healthy tailgating foods are appropriate for Phase 3 of the Fast Metabolism Diet.

-This is almost always a healthy pick—it’s usually just beans, spices, and a drizzle of oil.
+Bean dip is almost always a healthy choice—it’s usually just beans, spices, and a drizzle of oil.
 This pinto-bean comes together in 10 minutes and always gets rave reviews.

 - 2 cups cooked pinto beans